Fernando Falce

 Fernando Martín Falce Langone (born 19 February 1976) is an Uruguayan professional football referee.
 He refereed some matches in Copa Libertadores and Copa Sudamericana.
 He has been a FIFA referee since 2015.

 Falce played football as a goalkeeper in his youth, never playing at a level higher than the fourth division with Miramar Misiones' reserve team.
 He studied to become a referee, and made his Uruguayan Primera División debut at age 24.

 On 6 June 2015, he refereed his first international match: Paraguay versus Honduras.

 He was selected for the 2015 Summer Universiade.

+He has a wife and 2 children (1 boy and 1 girl).